Edge computing acquires accurate data quickly

 Leaders need to go within in order to go to the edge

-Competitive companies and industry forerunners create and foster work cultures that trust and rely on those employees living at the edge.
+Competitive companies and industry forerunners create and foster workplace cultures that trust and rely on those employees and partners living at the edge.
 What does it take for an organization to capitalize on the wealth of information at the edge?
 Creating a human edge funnel requires a culture of trust, transparency, collaboration, empowerment, and freedom just to name a few.
-Leaders best able to let their companies thrive and innovate at the edge need a solid sense of self and a clear and realizable vision that all employees, regardless of position or seniority can manifest and evolve.
+Leaders best able to let their companies thrive and innovate at the edge require a solid sense of self and a clear and realizable vision that all employees, regardless of position or seniority can manifest and evolve.
 Hence another paradox.
 Leaders with the most inner security and certainty can more easily allow and foster a culture that thrives and grows on the outer edges.

 About the Author